fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 page xii, to see how to write test functions for a Python package.
 Tasks is a Python package that includes a command-line tool of the same name, tasks.

-Appendix 4, Packaging and Distributing Python Projectsincludes an explanation of how to distribute your projects locally within a small team or globally through PyPI, so I won’t go into detail of how to do that here;
+Appendix 4, Packaging and Distributing Python Projects includes an explanation of how to distribute your projects locally within a small team or globally through PyPI, so I won’t go into detail of how to do that here;
 however, let’s take a quick look at what’s in the Tasks project and how the